stangeqwq/CTF/TryHackMe/IntroToROP.md

     PIE:      No PIE (0x400000)
 ```
 With [`NX enabled`](https://en.wikipedia.org/wiki/NX_bit), the binary does not allow us to both write or execute on memory, `stack`.
 This feature is the thus called `write XOR execute`.
-Because of this, `ROP` is needed wherein we use operands within the binary itself to execute.
-Which operands are useful, can we understand through looking at the `three_locks.c` source code.
+Because of this, `ROP` is needed wherein we use operands, or `gadgets`, within the binary itself to execute.
+Which gadgets are useful, can we understand through looking at the `three_locks.c` source code.
 ```C
 #include <stdio.h>
 // global variables